 - The Silent Crash: Why Your RAG Evaluation Metrics Are Lying to You

 Ian is a Scientific Software Developer at QuantStack.
-He has been an Open Source contributor for over 15 years, is a core maintainer of the visualisation libraries Matplotlib and Bokeh, and lead maintainer of ContourPy.
+He has been an Open Source contributor for over 15 years, is a core maintainer of the libraries Matplotlib and ContourPy and a significant contributor to Bokeh and Datashader.
 Recently Ian has been involved throughout the Jupyter stack, from kernels and widgets through to JupyterLite.

 - JupyterLite: run all your code in a web browser using WebAssembly